Top 10 Janis Joplin Songs

 Janis Joplin‘s rise and fall has been widely documented, from books to stage plays to a Hollywood biopic.
 But all you need to know about her tragic life — she died at the age of 27 of a heroin overdose — is right there in her voice, chronicled on just four albums during her lifetime: two with lumbering San Francisco blues-rockers Big Brother and the Holding Company and two as a solo artist.There’s pain, joy and a sense that everything could come crashing down at any minute within her familiar rasp.
 It pretty much sums up her life.
 Think of our list of the Top 10 Janis Joplin Songs as a primer.

-Soon after Joplin became a star in Big Brother and the Holding Company, she split from the occasionally coarse group (see No. 9 on our list of the Top 10 Janis Joplin Songs).
+Soon after Joplin became a star in Big Brother and the Holding Company, she split from the occasionally coarse group.
 The opening song on her debut solo album didn’t sound all that different from what she was doing with Big Brother, but she was in control this time.
 And you can hear her new independence ooze through the song’s slinky groove.